jasonwer/RepTheory/README.md

 ### Outputs

 Basis patterns can be exported to a TeX file.
-Graphical representation of a module is achieved by exporting to a Python script that uses matplotlib (under construction).
+Data can also be sent to a Python script that uses matplotlib to give a graphical representation of a module (under construction).